Good and Bad Reasons to Tap Home Equity in 2026

 Tapping into your home equity can be a smart financial move—or a risky one.
 When used thoughtfully, it offers a low-interest way to fund big expenses or improve your financial health.
 But because your home serves as collateral, it’s important to borrow for the right reasons.

-In this guide, we break down the best and worst reasons to tap home equity, whether through a home equity loan or a HELOC.
+In this guide, we break down the best and worst reasons to tap home equity, whether through a home equity loan, HELOC, or cash-out refinance.

 Three Ways to Tap Home Equity